Skip to Content

 My failed attempts when I first went keto are what caused me to be very intentional with my Keto Baking recipes.

-I threw away so many ingredients in the beginning, and I never want anyone to be so frustrated that they give up on the diet before they can see long-lasting results.
+I threw away so many ingredients initially, and I never want anyone to be so frustrated that they give up on the diet before they can see long-lasting results.

 Even though those early days were not fun, the fact that I stayed the course has made this journey very rewarding.
 Besides, if I had quit at the first sign of struggle, I would not have had the opportunity to engage with you all.

 I sure hope you will give this recipe a try.
-Once you do, make sure you remember to tag us on Instagram and Facebook.
+Once you do, remember to tag us on Instagram and Facebook.
 It’s what keeps this girl encouraged to keep sharing and perfecting her recipes.

 Also, check out our Amazon Store for our recommendations.
 You might be surprised by how many great keto options are at your disposal.